smartfile/django-transfer/README.rst

 A common practice is to include a Content-Disposition header that includes the file name.
-This breaks when the filename contains non-ASCII characters (UTF8 etc).
+This breaks when the filename contains non-ASCII characters (UTF-8 etc).
 Specifically, Django will raise an exception when you try to set the header.
-HTTP specification states that headers must contain only ASCII.
+The HTTP specification states that headers must contain only ASCII.

-The best workaroud I have found for this is to include the file name in the URL.
+The best workaround I have found for this is to include the file name in the URL.
 It must be the last element of the URL.
-All browser I know of will use this file name in the "Save As" dialog.
+All browsers I know of will use this file name in the "Save As" dialog.
 Since a URL can contain any character, this works around the issue.
 To implement this, I generally add a regular expression to urls.py that ignores the file name.